Interviewing Advice for CFOs and CEOs

 My guess is that he is in the top ten most successful venture investors of all time.

-How do you evaluate a potential C-level candidate?
+What interviewing advice do you have for evaluating a potential C-level candidate?

 “The first thing I look for is their track record.
 Have they picked winners?
 What are their specific accomplishments within that track record─how did they specifically contribute to the successful outcome?
 It is OK if someone takes a risk on a company that does not work out, but I do not like to see a series of loser companies on one resume.
 In the case of a CFO, he/she may not be to blame for a technology failure, but they should be held accountable for being astute enough to pick more winners than losers.”